Shreerang01/PharmaPlus-Hospital-Dashboard-/README.md

 ### Conclusion
 This Power BI dashboard provides a comprehensive view of the hospital's operations, offering insights that can drive better decision-making in terms of resource management, patient care, and operational efficiency.

----

-This report gives a clear summary of your project and should work well for your GitHub README.
-You can also include screenshots of the dashboard for visual reference.